Tag: copilot

 You now have 55 prompts that actually work — including the Agent Mode conversation starters.
 Pick 3–5 that match the slides you create most often (executive summary, data slide, next steps) and use them consistently for the next month.

-If you want all 55 prompts organised, searchable, and ready to copy-paste while you’re working, the Copilot Prompt Pack (£9.99) is the fastest way to level up your Copilot workflow.
+If you want all 55 prompts organised, searchable, and ready to copy-paste while you’re working, the Executive Prompt Pack (£19.99) is the fastest way to level up your Copilot workflow.

 PS: If you create board updates, budget requests, or stakeholder presentations regularly, the Executive Slide System (£39) gives you the templates and frameworks that turn Copilot output into slides that actually get approved.